ZTiKnl/sara/README.md

 **Voice works**
 Voice output works, but further testing is required
 ~~On very long output, the speed appears to slow down, and different voices would be nice...~~
-Different voices (male and femsale) are now possible, soon there will be an option to select, as well as a way to display a lit for each language!
+Different voices (male and femsale) are now possible, soon there will be an option to select, as well as a way to display a list of voices for each language!

 **Vision works**
 There are no recognition functions or anything, all it does as of yet is take a picture every 15 seconds using a USB webcam